 - Online M.A.
 Education: Special Education

 - Transitional Kindergarten (TK)

-This course explores the relationship between teacher choices, academic task and classroom environment in encouraging and discouraging student self-esteem, behavior and achievement.
-Four models of behavior management will be discussed from a social systems perspective: psychodynamic, behavioral, environmental, and constructivist.
-Analysis of behavior will be discussed in relation to antecedents and consequences of target behaviors as highlighted by a case study approach.
-Teacher candidates will develop skills in designing whole class management systems, as well as individualized programs (positive behavior support plans) consisting of data collection on target behaviors, identification of replacement behaviors with specific behavioral goals and objectives, and appropriate reinforcement strategies.
-(Prerequisite: SPED 531)
+SPED 542 will explore the relationship between teacher behavior, academic tasks, and classroom environment in encouraging and discouraging student self-esteem, behavior, and achievement.
+Various models of behavior management will be discussed from a social systems perspective, including: psycho-dynamic, behavioral, environmental, and constructivist.
+Classroom behaviors will be analyzed in relation to antecedents and consequences of target behaviors as highlighted by a case study approach.
+Candidates will develop skills in designing whole class management systems, as well as individualized behavior programs (positive behavior support plans), collecting data on target behaviors, identifying of replacement behaviors with specific behavioral goals and objectives, and implementing appropriate reinforcement strategies.